 Festive Pom-Pom Garland Craft

-The animals of Hazel Village have recieved a royal invitation to a most auspicious event: the Grand Ball of Princess Gertrude.
+The animals of Hazel Village have received a royal invitation to a most auspicious event: the Grand Ball of Princess Gertrude.
 This mysterious princess is due to arrive very soon, and the animals could not be more excited to greet her!
 Annicke Mouse thought this occasion called for special decorations.
 She decided a pom-pom garland would be just the the thing.

 Scurrying to her cozy house, Annicke got out the special box where she keeps her best bits of yarn.
 Snowy colors seemed the way to go, and she had a feeling that Princess Gertrude would like them.
 (It was only a hunch, but Annicke knows to trust her instincts.)
 She selected two colors of yarn: one icy blue, one silvery white.
 It was time to get to work!